saikos/softeng17b/ElasticSearch.md

 * D: the distance.

 None of the above is mandatory: if no search fields are defined, the code will return all the events that have tickets available.

+### Extend the code

+Use the sample code as an example of the required search functionality and extend it to suit your project's needs.